About stag beetles

 trodden on.
 If you have to move a beetle for its own safety, then please move it as short a distance

 as possible.
+You can give it some soft fruit or sugar water.
 If you dig up a stag beetle larva, please put it back exactly where you found it.
 The next best thing is to re-bury the larva in a safe shady place in your garden with as much of the original rotting wood as possible.